michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

     <td>Does the colour scheme and general design work for you (tell me why)?</td>
     <td>Good</td>
     <td>Nice, has CMU colours</td>
-    <td>Ok, but it can be more professional since it is for a university</td>
+    <td>Ok but can be more professional since it is for a university</td>
     <td>Theme is good, design can be smoother</td>
   </tr>
   <tr>